Show All Answers

 If you have a question about a check issued by the Clerk of Court that you have received, contact the Clerk's Bookkeeping Division at 352-341-6424.

 The cash bond may be returned to the depositor per court order or the bond may be seized for court fines and costs per Florida Statute F.S.903.286.
-Contact the Clerk's Call Center for additional information regarding your cash bond at 352-341-6424.
+Contact the Criminal Processing Department for additional information regarding your cash bond at 352-341-6424, option 4.

 Any adult resident of Florida can serve as a guardian, as can a close relative of the person who does not live in Florida.
 Persons who have been convicted of a felony or who are incapable of carrying out the duties of a guardian cannot be appointed.